How Rijnstate uses the LOGEX Appropriate Care Monitor to turn treatment variations into opportunities for improvement of care

 In practice, this means identifying where the Rijnstate group of specialists noticeably differs from other comparable groups in terms of treatment choices.
 When the Appropriate Care Monitor flags a potential deviation, it is reviewed to assess whether it is deliberate or whether it paves the way to more efficient treatment choices or a better patient experience.
 As a result, the Appropriate Care Monitor offers Rijnstate the ability to turn available data into concrete opportunities for specialists to provide even better care to their patients.

-Before Rijnstate started using the Appropriate Care Monitor, it was difficult to investigate and improve their care processes.
+Before Rijnstate started using the Appropriate Care Monitor, it was difficult to investigate and improve its care processes.
 Sean Roerink described it as a black hole.
-He couldn’t get the right information on his own care practice, nor on his peers.
-According to Sean, the LOGEX Appropriate Care Monitor has clarified the department’s pathways and has highlighted comparable metrics to their peers.
+He couldn’t get the right information on his care practice and that of his peers.
+According to Sean, the LOGEX Appropriate Care Monitor has clarified the department’s pathways and has highlighted comparable metrics to its peers.
 The monitor delivered real insight into what the department was doing, making it easy for Sean and the team to make improvements with real, measurable impact.

 Dr. Sean Roerink, Rijnstate